 I loved my Volvo and would buy one with Cummings or Detroit or Volvo.
 Volvo to me has the most trucks that straddle the fence of entry and luxury and have truck that goes comfortably in both category.

 Western Star Trucks - These trucks were built by hand one at a time.
 You ordered them the way you want them.
 Obviously, they are high quality and more expensive.
-They are like the Apple of Truckers, lol.
+They are like the Apple of Truck, lol. or using a car analogy maybe the Bently.
 Although the same people that owns freightliner owns Western Star

-I don't recommend you buying either of these as your first truck but to each his/her own.
+I don't recommend you higher end trucks as your first truck but to each his/her own.

 They do have a higher resale value than the lower cost brands last I checked but you need to check at the time you are able to going to buy.

 I have bought two used trucks.
-One truck had well over 1,000,000 with a rebuilt engine.
+One truck had well over 1,000,000 with a rebuilt 12.7 Detroit engine 400hp.
 I had to buy a transmission within the first 3 months.
 Had to do a lot of other work as well in the first year.
+It was a 92' FLD120 Frieghtliner.

 The other truck was used as well.
 It was a Freightliner Midroof with about 800,000 (I think) on a Detroit 12.7 430 engine.
 Never rebuilt that I know of.